Rex the Wonder Dog: Fictional character biography

 Occasionally Rex was forced to perform heroic acts in strange circumstances.
 Wearing very cool protective shades he once witnessed a nuclear explosion, then fought the Tyrannosaurus rex and pterodactyl that appeared from an underground world as a result of the seismic shift, and fought frozen mammoths on several occasions.
-In Australia he met an alien, Xstar, and helped him recapture an escaped creature he soon met Xstar again to solve an outer space crime becoming 'Wonder Dog of Earth' in the process.
+In Australia he met an alien, Xstar, and helped him recapture an escaped creature.
+He soon met Xstar again to solve an outer space crime becoming 'Wonder Dog of Earth' in the process.
 While staying with a scientist friend of the family, John Rayburn, who created a formula to shrink living beings to microscopic size.
 They had a number of adventures at a much-reduced size in a sub-atomic world.
 Pre-empting Ray Palmer, The Atom by over a year, using the formula in reverse, they had several adventures in a giant-sized 'super-atomic world'.

 Around this time, Rex was involved in thwarting an attempted invasion of Earth by Martians with the future founding members of the Justice League of America: The Flash, Superman, Wonder Woman, Batman and Green Lantern, among others.
-After this, he and Danny Dennis became a circus act for many years, where Detective Chimp came to see them and got involved in an adventure with a now obviously aging Rex.
+After this, he and Danny Dennis became a circus act for many years, where Detective Chimp came to see them and got involved in an adventure with an aging Rex.
 Taken to the Caribbean, Rex and Detective Chimp accidentally drank from the lost Fountain of Youth and were both rejuvenated.
 Some years later, Lt.
-Colonel Daniel Dennis and Rex became part of a U.S. moon landing team, Rex becoming 'America's first Wonder Dog on The Moon' in the process.
+Colonel Daniel Dennis and Rex became part of a U.S. Moon landing team, Rex becoming 'America's first Wonder Dog on The Moon' in the process.

 By 1991, it became clear that more than a new lease of life had happened to Rex.
 While saving the world from Gorilla Grodd, 'the dog at the heart of the world, the dog for whom the universe has waited' (as he now described himself) confidently communicated with the newly sentient animals of Central City, and persuaded them to fight against Grodd.
 No reason was given for this new ability, but shortly afterwards Rex joined 'The Bureau of Amplified Animals', an organisation of animals with abnormally high intellect run by Detective Chimp to help mankind, and was instrumental in defeating Grodd again, also revealing that he can speak, and possesses 'the knowledge of force of mind, and how to use it'.
 Detective Chimp later explained that both his and Rex's new powers were another effect of drinking from the Fountain of Youth.